 Some researchers found that caffeine shampoo demonstrated similar effectiveness with Minoxidil 5% after 6 months of use.

 The sooner you start using these treatments, the more likely you are to never have to experience complete balding.
-However, these options are not always miracle-workers; if you have lost a significant amount of hair on your head, they may not be able to bring back growth.
+However, these options are not always miracle-workers.
+If you have lost a significant amount of hair on your head, over-the-counter treatments may not be able to bring back growth.

 If you think that you may have lost too much hair to be able to benefit from one of the treatment options above, another alternative could be a hair transplant.